genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The Expression navigator page contains 4 sections.

-The topmost section, “Groups Information”, is a summary of the groups available for comparison.
+The topmost section, "Groups Information", is a summary of the groups available for comparison.
 Size refers to the number of samples used to generate each group.
 The drop-down selection menu lets you choose which groups to compare.